buscarini/jjdeploy/README.md

 # JJDeployer

 Script to deploy iOS apps (enterprise or adhoc).
-Archives & exports your app as an ipa, commits your changes, generates an html &amp; uploads everything to a server.
+Archives &amp; exports your app as an ipa, commits and pushes your changes (git &amp; hg), generates an html &amp; uploads everything to a server.
+It can also optionally send an email when the process finishes correctly.

 ## Requirements

 - The app icon must be in an image asset for the script to be able to correctly find it and use it
 - [Transmit](http://panic.com/transmit/) is required to upload the files to a sever, but you can change the script to use a different method.
 - *Xcode* & xcodebuild.
 This script has been tested with Xcode 6.1 (6A1052d), but it should work with older versions of Xcode too.

-## How to use

-1. Copy *archive.sh* and *archive_resources_* to your project folder
-2. Open *archive.sh* and modify the project constants according to your project
-3. Open Terminal and run (from the project folder): ./archive.sh

 ## What does it do?